 Having peace of mind is an important factor in the divorce process.
 So hiring the right Las Vegas divorce lawyer is a critical first step in prevailing in your divorce proceedings.
 You deserve to have the best legal representation possible.
 But you shouldn’t hire a high-powered divorce attorney in every circumstance.
-It’s vital to understand that there is no one best divorce lawyer in Las Vegas.
+It’s vital to understand that there is no one best divorce attorney in Las Vegas.
 The best one is the one best for you.
 That is, the attorney that’s best suited to your unique case facts.

 If you have a lot at stake, whether financial, child related, or both, you deserve a divorce lawyer that will protect your rights.
 Getting the best results in a divorce case is not an accident.
 Our divorce attorneys and certified paralegal staff focus exclusively on divorce, child custody, and marital law matters.
 There is no substitute for their experience.